This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Increased Sunlight

 Jade plants are sun-lovers.
-If left alone in a bright room, they will thrive, but this doesn’t mean you should stick them under the hot sun for 12 hours a day.
+They will thrive if left alone in a bright room, but this doesn’t mean you should stick them under the hot sun for 12 hours a day.
 The magic word for jade plants and the sunlight is “indirect.”
 Jade plants are most happy in bright, indirect light.
 Refer to my jade plant lighting guide for details on jade plants and sunlight.

 Jade plants will redden under harsh sunlight; this is simply a survival mechanism from jade’s wild days.
 Jade plants are incredibly well-suited for surviving conditions that kill most other plants.
 Allowing its leaves to redden helps the plant prolong necessary nutrients.

 Once again, sunlight is the most common cause of reddening in jade plants.
 If you notice your jade plants turn red, consider their lighting conditions first.
-If you determine sunlight as the reason and don’t mind the redness, no further action is necessary.
+No further action is necessary if you determine sunlight as the reason and don’t mind the redness.

 Underwatering